avaapm/TurkishNamedEntityRecognition/Implementations/data/README.md

 Txt files: train_CONLL.txt, test_CONLL.txt, train_SENTENCED.txt, and test_SENTENCED.txt

-We are not able to share the datasets; therefore, we added template txt files in the dataset folders in order to show the dataset files' formats for the experimental process.
+We are not able to share the datasets; therefore, we added template txt files in the dataset folders in order to show the dataset file formats for the experimental process.